Free interactive D&D 5e SRD stat block

 How to run Polar Bear

 A polar bear is a CR 2 ambush in the snow, and the ambush is the encounter.
-Stealth +4, Perception +5, white fur on white tundra: the party walks past a snowbank and the snowbank stands up.
-With 42 HP, AC 12, and Strength 20, this is a real fight for a tier-1 party, especially when it is hunting and they are between the bear and a meal.
-The stat block does not list actions, so improvise a Multiattack of one Bite at +7 for 1d8+5 piercing and one Claws at +7 for 2d6+5 slashing, in line with what brown bears do in 5e.
-Do this before the session, not at the table.
+Stealth +4, Perception +5, white fur on white tundra.
+The party walks past a snowbank and the snowbank stands up.
+42 HP, AC 12, Strength 20, Multiattack is two Rend attacks at +7 doing 1d8+5 slashing each.
+Cold Resistance means half damage from ice and freezing.

 The bear opens with a charge.
-Walk 40, swim 40, and Cold resistance means it is faster than the party in any winter terrain that matters.
-Round one is a Bite on the closest PC, and on a hit the bear has them in its arms.
-Round two is Claws on the same target while it stands over them.
-The bear does not switch targets if its current meal is still moving.
-This is what makes a polar bear scary: it commits.
+Walk 40, swim 40 means it is faster than the party in winter terrain that matters.
+Round one is a Rend on the closest PC; on a hit the bear commits to that target.
+The bear does not switch unless its current meal is dead.
+This is what makes a polar bear scary: it commits and does not recalculate.

 Use terrain.
-A fight on a frozen lake is a different fight than a fight in a forest.
-Run thin ice (DC 12 Strength save when the bear charges across it, fall through on a fail, then a turn climbing back up while the bear circles in the water).
-The party that is not prepared for cold-weather adventuring learns the difference between adventuring gear and survival.
+A fight on frozen lake is different than a forest.
+Roll thin ice: DC 12 Strength save when the bear charges across, fall through on a failure, then spend a turn climbing back up while the bear circles in the water.
+The party not prepared for cold-weather adventuring learns the difference between adventuring gear and survival.

-A polar bear retreats once Bloodied and the prey is fighting back too hard.
+A polar bear retreats once bloodied and the prey is fighting back.
 It is a predator, not a soldier.
 Have it back off, climb a snowdrift, and watch from cover.
 The party should know it is still up there.
 The next watch should hear it breathing.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.